Kairos-T/noted/_posts/2024-04-25-Practical-Basic-Dynamic-Analysis.md

 ### Q8 - Use netcat to listen to port 443.
 What data is being transferred?

 We also saw this earlier, and I didn't rerun the netcat instance.
 We can't decipher the data since it's encrypted anyway.

+### Conclusion

+I completely forgot to take a screenshot of this, but the malware installs the vmx32to64.exe file, in the `C:\Windows\System32` directory.
+With the registry keys modified, the malware `vmx32to64.exe` will be executed on startup, and possibly connect to the server `www.ngeeann-malwareparalysis.com` for other malicious payloads.
+To gain further information on what the malware does, we need to analyse the `vmx32to64.exe` file, which is beyond the scope of this lab.